WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

 ## 2022 03 02 | Morning
 It has been extremely busy the last few days.
 We "completed" the bootstrap codeup design project.
 In truth, we got through about 35% of the project.
 I needed to start over a few times to try and structure the project, so it could be better coded with bootstrap.
 Now I have a warmup Ex called unlucky days that I want to try and figure out before the class starts.

+### 0900 | UnluckyDays
+Completed the warmup Ex from yesterday.
+I thought I came up with a pretty neat way of completing the request.
+After submitting it to CodeWars, I found that my code (while functional) was some spaghetti work!
+Learning as I go...

 ---